beverleyy/gradcafe_analysis/README.md

 ```
 get_uni_stats(dataframe_of_reports,
-	search='search terms',
+	 histype='ecdf', #optional, increase granularity
+	 search='university name', #first few characters is ok e.g. 'Mich' for Michigan
+	 major='name of program', #e.g. 'aerospace engineering' or 'aero'
+	 degree='degree type', #MS or PhD
 	 title='Title for graph',
-	degree='degree',
-	field='field')
+	 field='fieldname for graph'
+	)
 ```

 e.g.:

-`get_uni_stats(df_1720, search='Stanford', title='Stanford', degree='PhD', field='Mech & Aero'`)
+`get_uni_stats(df_1720, histype='ecdf', search='Stanford', major='Mech', title='Stanford', degree='PhD', field='Mech'`)

 The above uses a subsetted dataframe with data from only the past 5 years (F18-F23).
 But you can also search the entire dataset by replacing `df_1720` with just `df`.

-The example line of code will generates this image of various stats:
+The example line of code will generates this image, which shows the cumulative frequency curve of decisions over time as well as the GPA distribution:

 ![sample result](app/output/Stanford_Mech_PhD.png)

-Which is kind of informative because from the GPA and GRE score plots, we can see at a glance that the Mech & Aero PhD programs at Stanford seem to skew towards students who test well.
+Which is kind of informative because from the GPA plot, we can see at a glance that the Mech PhD program at Stanford seem to skew towards students with higher GPAs.
 For example, most of the reported acceptances and interviews in the last five years come with a 4.0 GPA.
 Now compare this with my dataset for Michigan's Aero PhD, which seems to be friendlier towards students with slightly more average GPAs in the 3.5-3.8 range.
 Of course, this comes with the caveat that the Michigan dataset is significantly smaller and I don't think the sample size is sufficient.

 ![sample result 2](app/output/Michigan_Aero_PhD.png)